morrow1nd/luax/doc/luax_reference_manual.md

 ### table

  If you has learnt Javascript, you must be familiar with Object.
-Javascript's Object has properties and methords.
+Javascript's Object has properties and methods.
 But **table** is just a container containing several key-values.

  Basic usage of **table**:
 ```lua